Dog with Diplomatic Instincts

 See you soon with MX Linux booted.

-It has a lovely graphical boot menu and it took a little while to boot unlike Debian which is simple and text mode at the beginning and let me know the current sate of the system.
+It has a lovely graphical boot menu and it took a little while to boot unlike Debian which is simple and in text mode at the beginning and Debian lets me know the current state of the system.
+An adequate warning is given of the faulty files and the daemons.

-I installed Abiword on the live mode and the beauty was it remembered it and kept with the installation.
+I installed Abiword on the Live Mode and the beauty was it remembered it and kept with the real installation.

 I need not install it again.

-I have to learn how the MX Linux package Installer work.
+But I had to relearn how the MX Linux package Installer works.

 Anyway, I am going to use it for the next couple of days and post you with updates.